Every valuation, re-derivable

 | Weighted result (pre-DLOM) | 100% | $8.70 | $69.6M |

-A marketability discount (DLOM) is then applied on top to reach the final, per-class fair value per share.
+A marketability discount (DLOM) is applied on top to reach the final, per-class fair value per share.

 Standards alignment

-Built to the standards your auditor uses
+Built to the standards your auditor uses.

-Frequently asked questions
+Frequently asked questions.

-The platform supports multiple enterprise/equity valuation methods — Discounted Cash Flow (DCF), Guideline Public Company (GPC), Guideline Transactions/M&A (GTM), OPM Backsolve (including Sandwich mode), and the Post-Money method.
+The platform supports five enterprise/equity valuation methods — Discounted Cash Flow (DCF), Guideline Public Company (GPC), Guideline Transactions/M&A (GTM), OPM Backsolve (including Sandwich mode), and the Post-Money method.
 Each method runs independently and is combined through percentage-based hybrid weighting into a single Weighted Indicated Equity Value.

-See the methodology in action
+See the methodology run live.

 Book a walkthrough to see the full engine run on a representative engagement — every input structured, every weight reproducible.